 There are plenty of decent robot vacuums for different needs.
-We tried to pick the best from the budget and top-level models, the best for pet hair, mopping, carpet, etc. Please note, that most of them are suitable for a few categories, we wanted to make it less challenging for you to choose the best.
+We tried to pick the best from the budget and top-level models, the best for pet hair, mopping, carpet, etc. Note, most of them are suitable for a few categories, the idea behind this list is to make it less challenging for you to choose the best.
 How to find the best robot vacuum for your needs?
 What is the best robot vacuum cleaner for pet hair, carpet?
 Which one to get that would be budget and where to not overpay for features that might be in the cheaper models?
 We have chosen the 12 best robot vacuum cleaners of 2019 that are suitable for different cleaning needs.

 Budget: the Roborock Xiaowa E2